 We have specific interest in the realms of Chemistry and Bio-Molecules' Production; Our targeted family of methodologies stem from Computational Intelligence, and especially Natural Computing.

-Our current activities include Experimental Combinatorial Optimization (with Dr. Noy), Benchmarking Randomized Search Heuristics (with Prof. Bäck and Dr. Doerr), Geo-Statistical Learning (with Prof. Litaor), Effective Detection of Foliage Diseases in Vineyards (with Dr. Sharon), and Deep Learning of a Complementary Ensemble of Sporadic Input Maps (with Prof. Linker and Dr. Chen).
+Our current activities include Experimental Combinatorial Optimization (with Dr. Dan Gamrasni and Dr. Or Shahar), Multi-Objective Mixed-Integer Quadratic Models (with Prof. Michael Emmerich), Effective Detection of Foliage Diseases in Vineyards (with Dr. Rakefet Sharon), and Deep Learning of Enzymes' Functionality (with Dr. Livnat Jurnou and Dr. Itai Sharon).

 2008-2010 Postdoctoral Research Associate, Princeton University, USA

 2008 Ph.D., Computer Science, Leiden University, The Netherlands

 2004 M.Sc., Computer Science, Leiden University, The Netherlands

 2003 B.Sc., Physics and Computer Science, The Hebrew University of Jerusalem, Israel

 2022- Visiting Associate Professor, Faculty of Mathematics, Technion - Israel Institute of Technology

 2020- Associate Professor, Computer Science Department, Tel-Hai College

 2012-2020 Lecturer and Senior Lecturer, Computer Science Department, Tel-Hai College